SOE Agent Profiles

 Churchill was taken to Germany but no exchange was made.
-Shortly after his arrival at Gestapo headquarters in Berlin he was transferred to Sachsenhausen concentration camp, and placed in "Sonderlager A", a section outside the main compound reserved for a small number of special prisoners.
+Shortly after his arrival at Gestapo headquarters in Berlin, Churchill was transferred to Sachsenhausen concentration camp and placed in "Sonderlager A", a section outside the main compound reserved for a small number of special prisoners.
 Here he met several British officers, including Harry "Wings" Day, one of the architects and survivors of the Great Escape; mindful of his status as a captured spy and unprotected by the Geneva Convention, Churchill chose not to push his luck and refused to help with their new tunneling plans (Day and four others made a successful breakout in September 1944 but all were quickly recaptured).

 In 1955 Churchill divorced Odette and married a former model, Irene Hoyle, in Nice a year later.
 He continued to write, publishing a novel based on the Glières maquis, By Moonlight (1958), and a guidebook for fellow British caravanners and tourists visiting the Cote d'Azur, All About the French Riviera (1960).

 In the late 1950s he settled in Le Rouret near Antibes – a spot he described as "the next best place to the Seychelles" – overlooking the coast he knew so well from his wartime days, and worked as an estate agent selling local property to British clients.
 He died in Cannes in 1972.Back to SOE Agent Profiles